Have you wondered what a timeshare is and if it could be a good investment? Are timeshares worth it?

-Furthermore, when you're on vacation, you're usually in a fantastic mood!
+Furthermore, you're usually in a fantastic mood when you're on vacation!
 You don't want the holiday to end!
 Salespeople know you're in this susceptible state of mind and take advantage of the special setting to spring their “too good to be true” sales pitch on you (complete with free giveaway gifts).

 In addition, if you can't afford the timeshare, they may even offer you a loan!
 (Stop right there!
 Don't ever finance your timeshare!)
 You will pay sky-high interest rates that will be way more painful than your pina colada hangover.

 Perhaps.
 Sometimes purchasing a timeshare through a resale can make financial sense.

 A timeshare resale is when the owner sells it, so it can often be extremely cheap.
 You’ll be on the hook for the yearly maintenance fees, but that’s not a big deal if you use the timeshare every year.